 At the Company, safety is a core value, with no compromise.
 A large number of our employee population work as drivers, heavy equipment operators and sorters, which are essential jobs that carry inherent risks.
-For nearly 20 years, we have engaged employees on safety through our Mission to Zero ("M2Z") program.
-The "Zero" in M2Z represents zero tolerance for unsafe behaviors.
-Employees learn safety best practices through new-hire and ongoing training.
+For nearly 20 years, we have engaged employees on safety to continually improve our culture and performance.
+As part of those efforts, in 2023 we developed and implemented a new safety vision for WM, which seeks to ensure that our employees make health and safety the foundation of their work, guiding each step they take.
+Our safety commitment is to value every voice, protect our communities, and work to enable everyone to get home safe, every day.
+Employees learn safety best practices through new-hire training, onboarding programs and ongoing training.
 To build upon lessons learned in training, we conduct structured observations of frontline employees that cover all aspects of our collection and post-collection operations, including driving, loading, unloading, lifting and lowering and arriving prepared for work.
 In 2022, the Company announced a safety goal focused on reduction of our Total Recordable Incident Rate ("TRIR") by 3% annually, targeting TRIR of 2.0 annually by 2030.
-TRIR measures the number of injuries occurring per 100 employees for total hours worked annually.
-Our TRIR as of December 31, 2022 and 2021 was 3.02 and 3.0, respectively.
-The Company also remains focused on the prevention of serious injuries.
+TRIR measures the number of injuries occurring per 100 employees per year (number of injuries per 200,000 hours).
+Our TRIR as of December 31, 2023 and 2022 was 3.08 and 3.02, respectively.
+While our overall results in 2023 did not demonstrate targeted progress toward the 2030 goal, we were able to determine that a significant driver of the measure in the current year was related to acquisition activity.
+We often find that the discipline and culture of the Company benefit acquired businesses.
+Accordingly, while there can be short-term impacts from acquisitions on measures such as TRIR, we are confident that the time and resources dedicated to bolstering our safety commitment have us on track for continued progress in the years ahead.
+The Company also remains focused on the prevention of serious injuries, and reduced the number of serious injuries that resulted in multiple days away from work or a change in job role by 8% in 2023.